What is Ehlers-Danlos syndrome (EDS)?

 You can read more about the signs and symptoms of EDS, by going here.

-Pain associated with EDS can be widespread, and chronic pain is one of the key symptoms of Hypermobility Ehlers-Danlos syndrome (HEDS).
-As an example, collagen makes up the fascia, which is the tissue sheath that holds everything together and wraps around the entire body; however, pain stemming from the fascia or fascia-related issues may not show up in MRIs or X-rays, and will often be out-of-proportion to any clinical findings.
+Pain can be widespread—for instance, collagen makes up the fascia, which is the tissue sheath that holds everything together and wraps around the entire body—but a cause of pain may not show up in MRIs or X-rays, and will often be out-of-proportion to any clinical findings.

 ***Note: The above paragraph discusses diagnostic criteria of Ehlers-Danlos syndrome at present; however, because of advancements in genetic testing, recent findings in EDS research and more expansive clinical knowledge, the EDS 2016 International Symposium plans to reclassify the diagnostic criteria for all types of Ehlers-Danlos syndrome.
 The symposium will also establish an internationally recognized set of guidelines, with the purpose of providing a standard of care that all medical professionals will use globally.
-Beighton Score + Brighton Criteria = proper EDS diagnosis (at present).
-Diagnostic guidelines will be updated sometime after the 2016 EDS International Symposium that was held in NYC in May.
-Additionally, it’s important to note that although Hypermobility EDS (HEDS) is viewed as a heritable autosomal dominant heritable condition, the genetic mutation(s) responsible for the vast majority of HEDS has not been discovered at this point in medical history.***
+Beighton Score + Bright Criteria = proper EDS Dx (at present).
+Diagnostic guidelines will be updated at the 2016 EDS International Symposium next May.***

 Currently, there are 6 major types of Ehlers-Danlos syndrome, including Vascular Type, which is considered most severe due to the increased risk of arterial, cerebral, and organ rupture at any age.